jwho85/portfolio-website/README.md

 # Portfolio Website

 This is the portfolio website I built through Career Foundry.
-It was built with HTML, CSS, and SASS.
+It was built using HTML, CSS, and SASS.